google/j2objc/docs/Getting-Started.md

 hello, world
 ```

-j2objcc is a wrapper script that adds the JRE emulation library's include and
-library paths to whatever options you specify for the Objective-C compiler.
+j2objcc forwards whatever options you specify for the Objective-C compiler.
-For example, to translate and build multiple sources with debugging symbols:
+For example, to translate and build multiple sources with debugging symbols, use the `-g` flag:

 ```bash
 $ j2objcc -g -o test Test.m Foo.m Bar.m